-Ironman 70.3 Mont Tremblant is this weekend on Sunday, June 24th.
-For those of you racing, by now you’re well into your taper and likely on route to Mont Tremblant.
-Here are some last minute tips from local professional triathlete, Antoine Jolicoeur Desroches.
+Ironman 70.3 Mont Tremblant is this weekend on Sunday, June 23rd.
+For those of you racing, by now you’re well into your taper and likely on route to Mont-Tremblant, but here are some last minute tips from a local professional triathlete, Antoine Jolicoeur Desroches.

 TMC: For the swim what are some tips you can offer for those who have not done Mont Tremblant before?

 AD: At the very least take the time to check out the race site.
 Things you want to be thinking about are: 1) Where do you enter and exit the course?
 2) How many steps do you have until diving into the water?
 3) Is there a ramp or steps out of the water?
 Knowing these little details beforehand will help you on race day.